chrg127/gmplayer/README.txt

 1. Install the GME (Game_Music_Emu) library.
-    GME can be downloaded from here: https://bitbucket.org/mpyne/game-music-emu/wiki/Home After downloading it, it should be built and installed under a directory gme/ inside this project's root directory.
+    GME can be downloaded from here: https://bitbucket.org/mpyne/game-music-emu/wiki/Home After downloading, it should be built and installed under a directory gme/ inside this project's root directory.
 The following commands (run under the GME root dir) should do the trick: